Projects for the Implementation of the Prison Reform in Panama

 With the support of UNODC, the website of the Prison System of Panama was improved.

-Youtube: Implementing Prison Reform In Panama
+Implementing the Prison Reform In Panama

 In response to the commitment and willingness of the Panamanian State, UNODC has been implementing the project 'Supporting prison reform in Panama' since October 2010.
 The project's main objectives are: to develop a comprehensive reform strategy aimed at the humanization of prison conditions and the professionalization of prison staff; and to contribute to the achievement of Panama's goal of having a modern, effective and efficient prison service in line with international standards.